A True Story of Maraschino Cherries, The Mafia, Marijuana and Bright Red Bees

 If I told you a story about a marijuana grow hidden beneath a cherry factory that was dumping so much toxic juice into Brooklyn sewers that local bees were turning bright red, you would mock me as being insane for proposing such an outlandish yarn.
 Nobody would buy it.
 No fiction writer could come up with material that good.
-Even a highly paid pot shop writer with the freedom to write anything and even make stuff up.
+Even a highly paid pot shop writer with the freedom to write anything.

 In Washington, marijuana is legal.
 In New York, grows are hidden under cherry factories.
 For real.
 New York has some catching up to do.

 Last week the third generation owner of Dell’s Maraschino Cherries, Arthur Mondella, killed himself while on the verge of getting busted.
 Mondella was looking at serious jail time not only for growing marijuana but probably for for tax evasion too.
 The New York Daily News claimed that the failure of a multimillion dollar pot grow would anger the mafia, but they didn’t provide specifics.